7 Subway Extension: Historical context

 Proposals to extend the transit system to the Far West Side to support massive redevelopment were floated as early as 1969, when the New York City Planning Commission's (CPC's) master plan proposed to expand midtown westward along a 48th Street transit line to replace what the plan described as "blocks of antiquated and deteriorating structures of every sort" between Eighth and Twelfth avenues.
 That proposal for the West 40s and 50s failed after voters rejected a state bond issue that would have financed the proposed new east–west transit line or "people mover."
 Subsequently, attention shifted to the West 30s and the IRT Flushing Line.

 In response to the CPC's 1993 proposal to improve access to the Manhattan Central Business District, the Metropolitan Transportation Authority (MTA) began exploring the possibility of a 7 extension to New Jersey.
-In 2001, a business and civic group convened by Senator Charles Schumer argued that a westward extension of the Midtown office district could not be accomplished without a subway extension, saying:
+In June 2001, a business and civic group convened by Senator Charles Schumer argued that a westward extension of the Midtown office district could not be accomplished without a subway extension, saying:

-An extension of the Flushing Line was then proposed as part of the New York City bid for the 2012 Summer Olympics.
+In December 2001, the New York City Department of City Planning issued a study entitled Far West Midtown: A Framework for Development that recommended zoning changes and an extension of the Flushing Line to revitalize Far West Midtown.
+The government of New York City devised a rezoning plan for the Hudson Yards area and proposed two new subway stations to serve that area, with the extension of the subway to be financed by $2.1 billion of city-issued bonds.
+The project also included an expansion of the Javits Center and a proposed West Side Stadium, the latter of which was to serve as the venue of the opening and closing ceremonies and track and field events in the New York City bid for the 2012 Summer Olympics.
 The City wanted to get funding before July 2005, at which time the International Olympic Committee would vote on funding.
 However, due to shortfalls in the MTA's Capital Program, as well as preexisting funding for the Second Avenue Subway and East Side Access, the MTA could not pay to fund the extension.
-After a proposal for the West Side Stadium, an Olympic stadium to be located above the nearby West Side Yard, was rejected in 2005, New York City quickly lost their Olympic bid.
-However, in a report entitled No. 7 Subway Extension – Hudson Yards Rezoning and Development Program, the government of New York City, devised a rezoning plan for the Hudson Yards area and proposed two new subway stations to serve that area.
+After the proposal for the West Side Stadium was rejected in 2005, New York City quickly lost their Olympic bid.
 The subway extension was approved following the successful rezoning of about 60 blocks from 28th to 43rd Streets, which became the Hudson Yards neighborhood.

 Mayor Michael Bloomberg's December 12, 2006, address to the New York League of Conservation Voters noted that in November 2006, the government began issuing bonds to fund the extension of the 7 subway to Eleventh Avenue and 34th Street.
 The $2.4 billion extension was funded with New York City funds from municipal Tax Increment Financing (TIF) bond sales that are expected to be repaid with property tax revenues from future developments in areas served by the extension.